sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/Migration_Tutorials/migrating_content.md

 Next, select all of the HTML for your newsletter and copy it to your clipboard or a plain text editor.

 Navigate to **Marketing Campaigns** and click **Templates**.
 Click **Create a New Template**, give it a name, and click the **Code** toggle switch.
 Delete the example HTML that's displayed and paste in your copied HTML from Legacy Newsletter.

+{% warning %}
+After pasting your copied HTML into the Marketing Campaigns code editor, do not toggle into the design editor.
+Continue updating your tags and adding your images within the code editor to ensure that the formatting of your template remains consistent.
+{% endwarning %}

 Next, you need to update any tags that you used in your newsletter template to match the tags used by Marketing Campaigns.